type animation

 The Neuroinclusive Leader ©

-For organizations wanting to build neuroinclusive leadership as a practical
+For organizations wanting to build neuroinclusive leadership through practice, feedback and time.

 Virtual/In-Person/Combination.
 Eight sessions over eight months.